Pineapple, Mango In A Spicy, Sweet Coconut Gravy (Avnas Ambe Sasam)

 Konkani cuisine's summer favourite is avnas ambe sasam.
 With every bite of this delicious dish its a myriad of flavours in your mouth.
 There's sweetness from mangoes and jaggery, sourness from pineapple, grapes and tamarind, spiciness from the dried red chillies used.

-Avnas ambe sasam is a part of the menu of most functions, celebrations in summer as this spicy, sweet, tangy, coconut side dish is all things summer.
+Avnas ambe sasam is a part of the menu of most functions, celebrations in summer as this spicy, sweet, tangy, coconut side dish is all things summer & delicious.
 Usually, ripe mangoes and pineapple are used to make this side dish.
-Sometimes black or green grapes are also added to it.
+Black or green grapes are also added to it for that sweet, tang hit with every bite.
 And there’s no cooking involved.

 Here’s the recipe for you.

 - 2-3 slices of pineapple or 3/4 cup of cubed pineapple

 - 7-8 grapes - white or black ones (optional)